csc-training/GeoML/README.md

 ## Exercises on own computer

 Exercises 1-7 Jupyter notebooks can be run as is on any computer.
-Exercises 8 - 9 (CNN and object detection), batch job scripts are supercomputer (LUMI, Puhti etc) specific as GPU resources are good to have for the exercise to run in reasonable time.
-However, the Python scripts can also be run on your own computer with some path adjustments.
+Exercises 8 - 9 (CNN and object detection) require GPU availability for execution in reasonable time.

 To get started:
-* Get the exercise material from Github
+* Get the exercise materials from Github
-	* Clone this Github repository: `git clone https://github.com/csc-training/GeoML.git`
+	* If you have `git` intalled: `git clone https://github.com/csc-training/GeoML.git`
 	* OR download the repository as a [zip-file](https://github.com/csc-training/GeoML/archive/refs/heads/main.zip)
 * Install all needed packages for running the notebooks:
 	* Install [mini-conda](https://conda-forge.org/download/) or some other tool supporting conda .yml files.
+ 	* Open Miniforge promt
+  	* Go to the folder where you saved the downloaded Github materials
+  	* Create new conda environment based on the `environmet.yml`
-  	* Use the [environment.yml](environment.yml) with `conda create --name geoml --file environment.yml` which also creates a conda environment; see [conda homepage](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-envs) on how to use it).
+  		* `conda env create --name geo-ml --file environment.yml`
+		* See [conda docs, envs](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-envs) for more information.
+* Activete created environment:
+	* `conda activate geo-ml`
+* Launch JupyterLab:
+	* `jupyter lab`
 * Adapt the main path in beginning of each notebook to your environment.
 * Have fun going through the notebooks and add an issue to this repository if something is not working.